nebula-contrib/nebula-carina/README.md

 This project is based on the official package nebula-python https://github.com/vesoft-inc/nebula-python.

-At present, the project has just started and is not stable yet, the code changes rapidly and the method is unstable.
+At present, the project is not stable yet, the code changes rapidly and the methods are unstable.
 If you have any ideas for improving this project, you are very welcome to contact me via issue or email.

 ## Requirements